ahujasherry/Contact-Plus-Java-Spring/README.md

 # Contact-Plus-Java-Spring
 - > Java Spring Boot web app where users can make/modify their contact list.
-- > It includes payment integration, smart search with pagination and sorting held together with Spring Security and server side validation.
+- > It includes search together with Spring Security and server side validation.
 - > It is Responsive for all screen sizes including smartphone
 - > Different user can have their own private contact list
-- > Admin have more privilege over normal user
 - > Tech Stack Used
     - > Spring Boot
     - > Thymeleaf